Mobile Apps: Proposed FDA Rule Will Disrupt Industry

 Regulations to classify apps as medical devices cover only a fraction of health-related apps, but many parties will be affected.

-only a small portion of the apps on the market, the agency said.
+The Food and Drug Administration's recent guidance on how it might regulate mobile health applications used by physicians and consumers will affect only a small portion of the apps on the market, the agency said.
 However, the FDA's expanded regulation of device-related software will affect device manufacturers and the growing number of firms marketing health apps for smartphones and tablets.

 "The majority of the folks who I've been dealing with do fall within the scope of that guidance document," said Bradley Thompson, a New York attorney specializing in medical device regulation.

 -- Mobile apps that allow the remote use of one or more medical devices by controlling them or displaying, storing, analyzing, or transmitting patient-specific medical device data.
 This would apply, for example, to remote displays of data from bedside monitors, ECG waveforms, and medical images generated by PACS systems.
 The mobile apps might also control devices such as a blood pressure cuff or an insulin pump.

 -- Software that transforms the mobile platform into a medical device by using attachments, display screens, or sensors, or by including functionalities similar to those of currently regulated medical devices.
 Examples include apps that turn mobile devices into electronic stethoscopes, glucose meters, or accelerometers for capturing sleep data.